Products and Services

 Keep up to date with news from Cambridge and its schools around the world.

 Every school has to meet our requirements in five key aspects before they can become a Cambridge school.

 We will discuss and evaluate each aspect with you during the registration process.
+We will also periodically review your school against these aspects during the reapproval process.
 You can find out more about what we look for below.